Margaret Mitchell House

-The tour is conducted by very knowledgeable guides.
+The tour at 979 Crescent Avenue NE is conducted by very knowledgeable guides.
 When you see the room where Margaret Mitchell wrote the Civil War classic Gone With the Wind, her typewriter, and then discover the parallels between her life and Scarlett’s, you leave with a deeper understanding of the story.
 Hands-on activities, like typing on a vintage typewriter, await you before you leave.
 Read about the Pulitzer Prize-winning author here: britannica.com

 The Margaret Mitchell House has an excellent gift shop.
 Allow plenty of time to notice the little things.
 Remember that purchases at literary landmarks help them stay open.
 Surrounded by contemporary skyscrapers, this landmark is a standout symbol of history.